iFallUpHill/facebook-messenger-irc-flat-theme/README.md

 - Moves all messages to the left-hand side of the screen
 - Modifies image previews to be less intrusive and flow better in the conversation feed
 - Retains all functionality of Messenger
+- Second "IRC" mode for even more minimalism (See Below)

+## Modes
+**Standard**
+- Enable this mode with a `Click` on the IRC button in the top left corner

+**IRC**
+- Enable this mode with a `Cmd/Ctrl` + `Click` on the IRC button in the top left corner
+- This mode removes names from 1-on-1 conversations and only shows participant names in group conversations
+- Messages sent by the current user are prepended with a `">"`
+- Messages sent by other participants are prepended with a `"+"`

 ## Development